 If you want to know how to reset Windows 11 network settings, we might be able to help you.
-After trying different configurations with your network devices, you don’t understand anything anymore.
-By changing the IP address, subnet mask, gateway, DNS and other parameters, you forgot what the original settings were.
-As a result, you are no longer able to connect to your router, let alone your VPN.
+After trying different configurations with your network devices, you no longer understand anything.
+By changing the IP address, subnet mask, gateway, DNS, and other parameters, you forgot the original settings.
+As a result, you can no longer connect to your router, let alone your VPN.
 As if that weren’t enough, the internet doesn’t work.
 At this point, you’ve taken another computer and searched the web for a way to reset the network.
 So much so that you ended up down here.

 In Windows 11, the user may encounter WiFi or Ethernet connection issues.
 Problems can be with Internet access, in particular, if you use a laptop with WiFi or an Ethernet LAN over a wire.
 If you reset the network to default in Windows 11, the network and access problem can be resolved in a few minutes.